Angel1612/fylux.github.io/_posts/2017-03-16-Sieve-Of-Atkin.md

 <br/>
 ## Square Free
 Finally, if after the previous algorithm the number is still a prime candidate we have to check if the number is square free.
-If it is, ¡the number is prime!
+If it is, the number is prime!
 <br/>
 By the way, square free means that if you factorize the number you won't find any factor repeated.
 For example:<br/>
 >12 is not square free because it's equal to 2\*2\*3, and we can see that the factor 2 is repeated.